Informal Coffee and Chat Meetings

 We produce four editions per year, mainly via email, but we do have paper copies too.
 Our newsletter extends and publicises our work and has a very wide circulation which includes other regional groups, the medical teams at the three large hospitals in our area as well as our members and supporters.

-The newsletter includes dates and details of our events, the latest lupus research news, articles written by lupus patients and health professionals, a young lupus patient page, health and beauty tips, healthy recipes and much more – you can download a copy of the latest issue here.
+The newsletter includes dates and details of our events, the latest lupus research news, articles written by lupus patients and health professionals, a young lupus patient page, health and beauty tips, best property management companies in San Diego, healthy recipes and much more – you can download a copy of the latest issue here.

 To download previous issues, click the cover images below: